Last Updated on

 Other Interesting Cold War Facts for Children

-The cold war created an atmosphere of disbelief between various countries.
+The cold war created an atmosphere of disbelief among various countries.
 It disturbed world peace in a big way, with many adverse effects of the Cold War observed across multiple facets of life.
 Here are some interesting facts about how the war affected the world:

 - The cold war was an unarmed conflict.